Tatterhood: Synopsis

 A king and queen had no children, which grieved the queen greatly.
 To alleviate the queen's loneliness, they adopted a girl to raise as their own.
 One day, when the queen saw her adopted daughter playing with a beggar girl, she scolded her adopted daughter and tried to drive the other girl off.
 However, the beggar girl mentioned that her mother knows a way for the queen to become pregnant.

 When the queen approached the beggar woman, the woman denies having such knowledge.
 The queen treated the woman to as much wine as the woman pleased until the woman is drunk.
 When the queen asked the drunk beggar woman how she could get a child of her own, the beggar woman told her to wash herself in two pails of water before going to bed, and afterward pour the water under the bed.
 The next morning, two flowers will have sprung up from under the bed: one fair and one rare.
 The beggar tells the queen that she must eat the beautiful one, but not to eat the hideous one no matter what.
 The queen followed this advice, and the next morning under the bed were two flowers.
 One was bright and lovely, and the other was black and foul.
 The queen ate the beautiful flower at once, but it tasted so sweet that she craved the other and ate it as well.

 Not long afterward, the queen bore a child.
 She gave birth to a girl who carried a wooden spoon in her hand and rode upon a goat.
 She was very ugly and loud from the moment she was born.
-The queen despairs having such a daughter until the girl tells her mother that her next child will be fair and agreeable.
+She was called "Tatterhood" because she wore a tattered hood over her unruly hair.
+The queen despaired about having such a daughter until the girl told her that her next child would be fair and agreeable.
 As the girl promised, the queen gave birth to a second daughter, one who was born fair and sweet, which pleased the queen very much.
 The sisters were as different as they could be, but they were very fond of each other.
-The elder daughter was named Tatterhood, because she wore a tattered hood over her unruly hair.